 Price: Approx. $20

 Type: Mouth/diaphragm call

-Specific Features: Four pack includes a wide range of sounds, call case included, cow and bull calls in each mouth call – no more switching
+Specific features: Four pack includes a wide range of sounds, call case included, cow and bull calls in each mouth call

 Description: These mouth Primos Elk Select 4 Call leave your hands free to keep your weapon ready for action.
 This pack of four allows hunters to make a wide variety of elk calls and grunts.
 They are all capable of producing both cow and bull sounds, reducing the need to change them over frequently.

 Two of the calls have single reeds and the other two double.
 The sounds they produce are accurate but require a little practice to nail it.
 It is worth following a video or soundtrack of elk communicating to get the pitch and modulation correct.

 You could also use the calls to cover up the sounds of footsteps.
 One is able to walk along through the woods making frequent elk calls and grunts.
 The calls, if looked after continue to work well for several years.
 But on the case is fairly flimsy and can be prone to rattling.
 However, Primos makes a superior case (see related products).